 4. Gabriels – Love and Hate in a Different Time (Gabriels)

 A haunting piece of retro-future soul brilliance from a fledgling LA based outfit that you might think of as a spiritual cousin to this year’s output from SAULT.
-The short film that accompanied its release – spliced together film footage of the dancefloor over the decades – ends with footage of Gabriels vocalist Jacob Lusk singing impromptu through a megaphone at a Black Lives Matter protest in LA.
+The short film that accompanied its release – spliced together film footage of the dancefloor over the decades – ends with Gabriels vocalist Jacob Lusk singing impromptu through a megaphone at a Black Lives Matter protest in LA.
 After a couple of listens it somehow takes on the familiarity of a rinsed classic cut.

 5. Sarah Davachi – Play the Ghost (Late Music)